jberkel/pay-me/README.md

 [![Build Status](https://secure.travis-ci.org/jberkel/pay-me.png?branch=master)](http://travis-ci.org/jberkel/pay-me)

+> the place burned down? lightning struck? slow business?

 An Android library for handling In-App-Billing V3 ([IABv3][]), based on Google's [marketbilling][] sample code.
 The goal of this project is to build a reliable and tested library which can easily be included as an [apklib][] in your (Maven based) projects.

 Google's sample code has been refactored and made testable - at the moment there are over 100 unit tests covering most of the code base.
-However it has not been used in a published application yet.
+It is currently used in the 1.5.x version of [SMS Backup+][].

 ## usage